Software in Library West

-- The majority of the computers (PCs) are located in the 3rd floor InfoCommons, but you can also find about 15 computers on the 1st floor and approximately 30 on the 2nd floor.
+- The majority of the computers are located in the 3rd floor InfoCommons, but you can also find about 15 computers on the 1st floor and approximately 30 on the 2nd floor.

 - If you have questions about where to find any of the computers in Library West, please visit one of the service desks.

-Q: Why should I save my work regularly?
+Why should I save my work regularly?

-- Unfortunately, if you are not saving your work to a flash drive, email, or a cloud storage account, and the computer happens to crash (requiring a restart) – you will lose ALL of your work.
+- Unfortunately, if you are not saving your work to a flash drive, email, or a cloud storage account, and the computer happens to crash (requiring a restart), you will lose all of your work.

-Q: Can you recover my work after the computer crashes and restarts?
+Can you recover my work after the computer crashes and restarts?

-A. No, after you logoff the computers in Library West, the software wipes all the data from the machines.
+- No, after you logoff the computers in Library West, the software wipes all the data from the machines.
 We have no way of recovering your paper.

-Q: What if I forgot my USB drive at home?
+What if I forgot my USB drive at home?
 How can I save my work?

 - If you don’t have a USB Drive with you, we highly suggest regularly saving a copy of your work to a cloud program such as the UF M Drive, Dropbox, Google Drive, etc. That way, if the computer happens to crash and has to restart, you will only lose work you have done since your last save.

-Other Options for Saving Work
+Other Options for Saving Your Work

-Free Cloud Storage – You might also consider signing up for free online storage through a company like Dropbox, Google Drive, etc. Most of those companies will let you save a few GB of data for free and allow you to access your account/files through any browser.
+- You might also consider signing up for free online storage through a company like Dropbox, Google Drive, etc. Most of those companies will let you save a few GB of data for free and allow you to access your account/files through any browser.